Shashank411/ERA_S7_Assignment/README.md

 *   Use nn.Sequential
 *   Add BatchNorm
 *   Apply dropOut on each layer
-*   Replace last 7x7 layer with GAP
+*   Use GAP in last layer

 ### Results: